-With close support and guidance from subject-specialist academics, MA (by Research) students typically conduct in-depth research into a social science aspect of geography, while MSc (by Research) students focus on a scientific or technological aspect of geography.
+With close support and guidance from subject-specialist academics, MA (by Research) students typically conduct in-depth research in human geography (social science, arts and humanities aspects of geography), while MSc (by Research) students focus on a scientific or technological aspect of geography.

 You will benefit from being part of a world-leading, research-intensive school, spending time on a topic of your choice while enhancing your research skills and subject expertise.

 Our culture of interdisciplinary study and knowledge transfer enables us to generate high-impact research that influences government public policy, private enterprise and third sector organisations.